crystaluniverse/tf-telegram-bot/README.md

     ```
 ## How to set up pages

+ we use this repo : https://github.com/threefoldfoundation/tf_telegram
+ it will be cloned into `~/codewww/github/threefoldfoundation/tf_telegram/
+ `
 - home dir and any sub directory must contain `home.md` page
 - `home.md` represents the greeting message or your home page this is sent to user when user first says `hi` or `/home`